mr-bt/manager.README/README.md

 ### Delivery Update

 Establish a regular, systematic process for reporting your progress against the plan.
 This should include status (RAG), risks/mitigations, assumptions, and issues/blockers.
-Share these updates with me at least weekly.
+Share these updates with me weekly.
 I value data and well-considered mitigation actions.

 If something remains RED for more than a couple of weeks, it will become my focus, and I expect you to actively work towards turning it GREEN.